TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/adtoaadsync-aadconnect-asc-multiple-sync-clients-detected.md

 />

 # Multiple sync clients detected

 <!--issueDescription-->
 The following host machines are synchronizing to Azure AD directory: <!--$IssueDetails-->[IssueDetails]<!--/$IssueDetails-->
 <!--/issueDescription-->

 ## **Recommended Steps**

 Please validate your setup.
-If you have multiple sync clients synchronizing by mistake, you need to make sure only one client synchronizes objects to their Azure AD directory.
+If you have multiple sync clients synchronizing by mistake, you need to make sure that only one client synchronizes objects to their Azure AD directory.

-For all other servers, enable ["Staging Mode"](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-staging-server) or decommission them by uninstalling Azure AD Connect if they are no longer required.
+For all other servers, enable [staging mode](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-staging-server),  or decommission them by uninstalling Azure AD Connect if they are no longer required.